SS-9098/Tetris/README.md

-'a' and 'd' to move piece
+'a' and 'd' to move falling blocks
- Spacebar to rotate piece
+ Spacebar to rotate falling blocks
- Game over when the top piece touches the red line
+ Game over when the placed blocks touches the red line